 Not one to sit still even after hours, Claire’s external commitments include:

 - Chair of the CitA BICP (BIM Innovation Capability Programme) Client BIM Task Group, Ireland (Jan 2016 – present)

 - Non-executive Director of WEEE (Waste Electrical & Electronic Equipment) Ireland, (2005 – present)

-Joseph Mady is the Virtual Design & Construction (VDC) Lead at Designer Group.
+Joseph Mady is the Managing Director of the Digital Construction Technologies Group.
 Joseph is a member of the CIF Lean Construction, Building Information Modelling (BIM), Innovation and Continuous Improvement Committee, a member of the NSAI Technical Committee on Building Information Modelling, and a member of the CitA BIM Eastern Region Steering Committee.
 Industry work aside, he is a part-time lecturer at Dublin Institute of Technology (DIT), lecturing on the CPD Certificate in Information Technology for Site Workers and a part-time BIM lecturer at the Society of Chartered Surveyors Ireland.
 Joseph has presented at CitA events, this year giving two presentations at the CitA Gathering on his research.
 He holds BEng Tech and BSc degrees in Electrical Engineering Services Design and an MSc in Applied Building Information Modelling and Management.